salihmarangoz/UbuntuTweaks/README.md

 $ pactl list sinks
 ```

-**NOTE:** If you want to get high quality sound with using echo cancellation feature at the same time, just make sure that echo cancellation module enabled with `load-module module-echo-cancel use_master_format=yes`.
+**NOTE(1):** If you want to get high quality sound with using echo cancellation feature at the same time, just make sure that echo cancellation module enabled with `load-module module-echo-cancel use_master_format=yes`.
 For more information see `PulseAudio Mic Echo Cancellation Feature` section.

 ### 2.4.
 Hide User List in Ubuntu 18.04 Login Screen